industriousparadigm/microservices-blog/README.md

 # Microservices blog

 The fun here is all about implementing a microservices-based architecture.
-Every service should be independent of the others and they should run on Docker containers served in a Kubernetes cluster.
+Every service should be independent of the others and they should run on Docker containers managed in a Kubernetes cluster.

 We are using [skaffold](https://skaffold.dev/) to automate our entire Docker-k8s architecture locally.